justinleetyler/justinleetyler.github.io/devotions.md

 Our unitarian heritage calls us to recognize the inherent good in all persons, while the universal part of our tradition encourages us to extend love and acceptance to all people.

-¶ A period of silece or reflection may follow.

 ¶ A [hymn](https://www.youtube.com/watch?v=kjFjxRdzuJc) may be sung

 Tis a gift to be simple, 'tis a gift to be free /